mssssss123/UltraRAG/docs/README-English.md

 </details>

 ---
-## UltraRAG 2.0: Accelerating RAG Research
+## UltraRAG v2: Accelerating RAG Research

 Retrieval-Augmented Generation (RAG) systems are evolving from early-stage simple concatenations of “retrieval + generation” to complex knowledge systems integrating **adaptive knowledge organization**, **multi-turn reasoning**, and **dynamic retrieval** (typical examples include *DeepResearch* and *Search-o1*).
 However, this increase in complexity imposes high engineering costs on researchers when it comes to **method reproduction** and **rapid iteration of new ideas**.

-To address this challenge, [THUNLP](https://nlp.csai.tsinghua.edu.cn/), [NEUIR](https://neuir.github.io), [OpenBMB](https://www.openbmb.cn/home), and [AI9stars](https://github.com/AI9Stars) jointly launched UltraRAG 2.0 (UR-2.0) — the first RAG framework based on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) architecture design.
+To address this challenge, [THUNLP](https://nlp.csai.tsinghua.edu.cn/), [NEUIR](https://neuir.github.io), [OpenBMB](https://www.openbmb.cn/home), and [AI9stars](https://github.com/AI9Stars) jointly launched UltraRAG v2— the first RAG framework based on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) architecture design.
 This design allows researchers to declare complex logic such as sequential, loop, and conditional branching simply by writing YAML files, enabling rapid implementation of multi-stage reasoning systems with minimal code.

 Its core ideas are:
 - Modular encapsulation: Encapsulate RAG core components as **standardized independent MCP Servers**;
 - Flexible invocation and extension: Provide **function-level Tool** interfaces to support flexible function calls and extensions;
 - Lightweight workflow orchestration: Use **MCP Client** to build a top-down simplified linkage;

-Compared with traditional frameworks, UltraRAG 2.0 significantly lowers the **technical threshold and learning cost** of complex RAG systems, allowing researchers to focus more on **experimental design and algorithm innovation** rather than lengthy engineering implementations.
+Compared with traditional frameworks, UltraRAG v2 significantly lowers the **technical threshold and learning cost** of complex RAG systems, allowing researchers to focus more on **experimental design and algorithm innovation** rather than lengthy engineering implementations.

 ## 🌟 Key Highlights

-- 🚀 **Low-Code Construction of Complex Pipelines**
+- 🚀 **Low-code construction of complex pipelines**
-  Natively supports **sequential, loop, conditional branching** and other inference control structures.
-Developers only need to write YAML files to build **iterative RAG workflows** with dozens of lines of code (e.g., *Search-o1*).
+  - Natively supports **sequential, loop, and conditional-branch** reasoning.
+  - Complex iterative RAG pipelines can be built with only YAML.

+- 🖼️ **Native multimodal support: retrieval, generation & evaluation in one system**
+  - Fully unifies Retriever, Generator, and Evaluator modules.
+  - Supports a closed-loop flow: **local PDF corpus → multimodal retrieval → multimodal generation**.
+  - Significant performance improvements on complex document understanding and VQA.

-- ⚡ **Rapid Reproduction and Functional Extension**
+- ⚡ **Rapid reproduction & flexible extension (MCP-native)**
-  Based on the **MCP architecture**, all modules are encapsulated as independent, reusable **Servers**.
-  - Users can customize Servers as needed or directly reuse existing modules;
-  - Each Server’s functions are registered as function-level **Tools**, and new functions can be integrated into the complete workflow by adding a single function;
-  - It also supports calling **external MCP Servers**, easily extending pipeline capabilities and application scenarios.
+  - Every module is an independent MCP Server.
+  - Add new functionalities by simply adding a Tool-level function.
+  - Seamlessly supports external MCP Servers to extend RAG capability.

+- 📚 **Automated knowledge ingestion & corpus construction**
+  - Supports PDF, Markdown, HTML, TXT parsing & chunking.
+  - Integrated with **MinerU** for structured extraction + multimodal chunking (text/table/image).
+  - One-click personal or enterprise-level knowledge base construction.

+- 🔗 **Unified pipeline for RAG construction & evaluation**
+  - Supports diverse retrieval engines & generation engines.
+  - Built-in standardized evaluation with full visualization.

-- 📊 **Unified Evaluation and Comparison**
+- 📊 **Unified evaluation & comparison**
-  Built-in **standardized evaluation workflows and metric management**, out-of-the-box support for 17 mainstream scientific benchmarks.
+  - Supports many mainstream research benchmarks.
-  - Continuously integrate the latest baselines;
+  - Continuously integrates new baselines.
-  - Provide leaderboard results;
-  - Facilitate systematic comparison and optimization experiments for researchers.
+  - Enables systematic comparisons for research.

 ## The Secret Sauce: MCP Architecture and Native Pipeline Control

 In different RAG systems, core capabilities such as retrieval and generation share high functional similarity, but due to diverse implementation strategies by developers, modules often lack unified interfaces, making cross-project reuse difficult.
 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) is an open protocol that standardizes the way to provide context for large language models (LLMs) and adopts a **Client–Server** architecture, enabling MCP-compliant Server components to be seamlessly reused across different systems.

-Inspired by this, UltraRAG 2.0 is based on the **MCP architecture**, abstracting and encapsulating core functions such as retrieval, generation, and evaluation in RAG systems into independent **MCP Servers**, and invoking them through standardized function-level **Tool interfaces**.
+Inspired by this, UltraRAG v2 is based on the **MCP architecture**, abstracting and encapsulating core functions such as retrieval, generation, and evaluation in RAG systems into independent **MCP Servers**, and invoking them through standardized function-level **Tool interfaces**.
 This design ensures flexible module function extension and allows new modules to be “hot-plugged” without invasive modifications to global code.
 In scientific research scenarios, this architecture enables researchers to quickly adapt new models or algorithms with minimal code while maintaining overall system stability and consistency.

 <p align="center">
   <picture>